system76/tech-docs/src/models/launch_2/repairs.md

 #### Removing larger keycaps:

-- The included keycap puller works on all three of Launch Lite's keycap sizes.
+- The included keycap puller works on all three of Launch's keycap sizes.
 - The three 2U keycaps (both space bars and left shift) have stabilizers, so be sure to pull both sides evenly.
     - These 2U keycaps take slightly more pulling force than the rest of the keycaps.